-- Other master works by Rubens, Rembrandt and Titian.
+- Other master-works by Rubens, Rembrandt and Titian.

-Natural History Museum (Naturhistorisches Museum) is one of the most important museums of world, housing over 20 million artefacts, some of which have been housed in this location for over 250 years.
+Natural History Museum (Naturhistorisches Museum) is one of the most important museums of the world, housing over 20 million artefacts, some of which have been housed in this location for over 250 years.

-Naschmarkt is the largest and best known market in Vienna.
-It was for many years solely a fruit and vegetable market, however has in recent history grown into much more than that.
+Naschmarkt is the largest and best-known market in Vienna.
+It was for many years solely a fruit and vegetable market, however, has in recent history grown into much more than that.

 Schönbrunn Palace is a spectacular baroque palace that served as the summer residence of the famous Hapsburg family from the 18th century onwards.
 Schönbrunn Palace now sits on the World Cultural Heritage list.
-Entrance to the palace is unfortunately not free, however the gardens can be enjoyed without cost.
+Entrance to the palace is unfortunately not free, however, the gardens can be enjoyed without cost.